PsySSA Executive Committee

 Neo Pule is a registered Counselling Psychologist with the HPCSA in private practice since 2009.
 As early as her newly qualified years, Neo has been passionate about psychology, psychology issues and advocating for psychology.
 Her role as additional member on the SAACP while she was a new qualified psychologist is evidence to this.
 Neo has been eager to be in the forefront of advocacy engagement with others outside the field in terms of appropriate psychology practice.

 Neo is known for her ventures in the design and pioneering of innovative solutions and methods towards sustainable and effective student leadership development.
-She has also engaed with groundbreaking work in terms of the competency framework of student leadership development.
-Further, Neo has been invited as a panellist on several occasions regarding transformation in South Africa and has also launched a few transformation focused projects.
+She has also engaged with groundbreaking work in terms of the competency framework of student leadership development.
+Further, Neo has been invited as a panelist on several occasions regarding transformation in South Africa and has also launched a few transformation focused projects.

 As a student and a researcher, Neo is pursuing a PhD qualification in Consulting Psychology at UNISA.
 Her study explores the unconscious dynamics and dimensions involved in the co – construction of student leadership.
 Moreover, she has been selected and invited to participate in the Emerging Psychologists’ Program in Japan, 2016 and recently was awarded the award the Most Promising Young Researcher by one of the leading student affairs practitioners’ society.